truenas/documentation/content/SCALETutorials/Virtualization/_index.md

 ### Accessing TrueNAS Storage From a VM
 By default, VMs are unable to communicate directly with the host NAS.
-If you want to access your TrueNAS SCALE directories from a VM, for example to connect to a TrueNAS data share, you have multiple options.
+If you want to access your TrueNAS SCALE directories from a VM, to connect to a TrueNAS data share, for example, you have multiple options.

 If your system has more than one physical interface, you can assign your VMs to a NIC other than the primary one your TrueNAS server uses.
-This method makes communication more flexible, but does not offer the potential speed of a bridge.
+This method makes communication more flexible but does not offer the potential speed of a bridge.

 To create a bridge interface for the VM to use if you have only one physical interface, stop all existing apps, VMs, and services using the current interface, edit the interface and VMs, create the bridge, and add the bridge to the VM device.
 See [Accessing NAS from VM]({{< relref "accessingnasfromvm.md" >}}) for more information.